Flow (Dapper Labs) Hits Market Capitalization of $473.95 Million (FLOW)

-Flow (Dapper Labs) (FLOW) traded flat against the US dollar during the 1 day period ending at 9:00 AM ET on July 23rd.
-Flow (Dapper Labs) has a market capitalization of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last 24 hours.
-In the last seven days, Flow (Dapper Labs) has traded flat against the US dollar.
-One Flow (Dapper Labs) coin can currently be purchased for about $20.34 or 0.00042744 BTC on exchanges.
+Flow (Dapper Labs) (FLOW) traded flat against the U.S. dollar during the one day period ending at 17:00 PM Eastern on July 24th.
+Flow (Dapper Labs) has a market capitalization of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
+One Flow (Dapper Labs) coin can now be bought for $20.34 or 0.00042744 BTC on cryptocurrency exchanges.
+During the last week, Flow (Dapper Labs) has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.